suderman/nixos/secrets/README.md

 To add a system key from a host named `foo`, first get that host's IP address and run the following command:

-    secrets-keyscan 123.123.123.123 foo
+    nixos keyscan 123.123.123.123 foo

 To add a user key named `bar`, manually add the user's public key as `@bar.pub` to the `secrets/keys` directory.
 Then run the following command:

-    secrets-rekey
+    nixos rekey

-To change an existing secret, run the following command and choose the secret:
+To add or change an existing secret, run the following command and choose the secret:

-    secrets

-To add a new secret named `foobar`, run the following command:

-    secrets foobar
+    nixos secrets

 To remove a key, manually remove that `pub` file from the `secrets/keys` directory.
 Also remove any reference to that key in the `secrets/secrets.nix` file.
 Then run the follwing command:

-    secrets-rekey
+    nixos rekey

 To remove a secret, manually remove that `age` file from the `secrets/files` directory.
 Next, remove any references to that file in the